massimo-negroni/Multithreaded-server-Ticket-Reservation/README.md

 # Multithreaded-server-Ticket-Reservation

-This is a multithreaded server written for educational purposes.
+This is a multithreaded service written for educational purposes.
 The server creates a thread for each client that connects to reserve any number of seats in a theater.

 The technologies used are Java SDK 8 and Gradle tool.